AdobeDocs/advertising.en/help/dsp/audiences/custom-segment-create.md

     1. For the **[!UICONTROL Segment Type]**, select *[!UICONTROL Custom]*.

-    1. Enter the **[!UICONTROL Segment Window]**, which is the number of days a user's cookie stays in the segment.
+    1. Enter the **[!UICONTROL Lookback Window]**, which is the number of days a user's cookie stays in the segment.

        The default window is 45 days.
 Enter a value from one (1) to 365.

+    1. Click **[!UICONTROL Advanced]** to expand the advanced settings, and then select the types of user identifiers that the segment tag will track:

+       * *[!UICONTROL Cookies]:* (The default) The segment tag will track cookies.

+       * [!UICONTROL Universal IDs (Beta)]:

+         * *[!UICONTROL ID5]:* The segment tag will track [!DNL ID5] IDs.

+         **[!UICONTROL Terms of Service]:** The terms of service agreement for using universal IDs.
+You or another user in the DSP account must accept the terms once before you can use universal IDs for a new ID type.
+For customers with managed service contracts, your Adobe Account Team will get your consent and accept the terms on your organization's behalf.
+To read the terms, click **>**.
+To accept the terms, scroll to the bottom of the terms and click **[!UICONTROL Accept]**.

     1. Click **[!UICONTROL Save]**.

 1. Copy and implement tags to track the segment, as needed: